-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment safety sensitive positions to ensure we get maximum safety benefit from the assessment.
-11. 4.1 Section 4.1, item 2, infers that all security personnel are safety sensitive, which is not the case.
-This is overly prescriptive.
-In 4.
-1, item 2, add at the end of the sentence "unless excluded based on the results of a risk informed analysis".
-Change item 2 to "The following security personnel; designated nuclear security officers".
-MAJOR Undue administrative burden with no benefit to nuclear safety.
-The suggested changes allows licensees to adequately assess whether designated nuclear security officers and designated non- NRF are considered safety sensitive personnel.
-12. 4.1 The statement "Staffing levels shall be sufficient to ensure that training activities, sickness, vacation or staff turnover do not lead to non-compliance with limits on hours of work and recovery periods" is impossible to be in compliance with, particularly for sickness.
-Revise wording to: "Staffing levels shall be sufficient such that training activities, sickness, vacation or staff turnover seldom (or rarely) lead to non-compliance with limits on hours of work and recovery periods.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment This should be limited to safety sensitive positions to ensure we get maximum safety benefit from the assessment 11.
+4.1 SECTION 4.1 Item 2 infers that all security personnel are safety sensitive, which is not the case.
+This is overly prescriptive In 4.
+1 item 2 add at the end of the sentence 'unless excluded based on the results of a risk informed analysis ' Change item 2 to "The following security personnel; designated nuclear security officers Major Undue administrative burden with no benefit to nuclear safety .The suggested changes allows licensees to adequately assess whether designated nuclear security officers and designated non-NRF are considered safety sensitive personnel 12.
+Section 4.1 The statement "Staffing levels shall be sufficient to ensure that training activities, sickness, vacation or staff turnover do not lead to non-compliance with limits on hours of work and recovery periods" is impossible to be in compliance with, in particularly for sickness.
+Revise wording to: "Staffing levels shall be sufficient to ensure such that training activities, sickness, vacation or staff turnover do not seldom (or rarely) lead to non-compliance with limits on hours of work and recovery periods".
 MAJOR While staffing can be managed to ensure sufficient levels for planned events such as training, vacation and turnover, it is impossible ensure this for unplanned issues such as sickness.
 For example, there was an occasion in 2013 at one of our facilities where 3 of 6 minimum complement staff called in sick.
 This is a very rare occurrence however, it does occur, there needs to be some flexibility to allow compliance with the licence requirements under such rare occurrences.
-13. 4.1 There should be some additional information on how certified workers that Add the following to section 4.1: MAJOR The suggested change will ensure that the issue and handling of
+13. Section 4.1 There should be some additional information on how certified workers that are on temporary assignments to non-safety sensitive positions are handled.
+Add the following to section 4.1: "Certified workers that are temporary assignments in positions that are not identified as safety-sensitive may be treated the same as the broad population of workers.
+When the certified workers are providing relief coverage during their temporary assignment, all Section 4 requirements shall apply.
+The licensee MAJOR The suggested change will ensure that the issue and handling of temporary assignments of certified workers is covered.
+If this is applied to all certified staff performing any role then this will lead to undue administrative burden with no safety benefit